pepegar/intro-recursion-schemes/docs/mdoc/intro-recursion-schemes.md

 # Counting the nodes in our AST

-We could create a function that counted all nodes we have in our AST, let's se how!
+Here we can see how we create a function that counts nodes in the tree using **primitive recursion**.

+&nbsp;

 ```scala mdoc
 def countNodes(expr: Expr): Int = expr match {